hippalus/van-gogh/book/src/c-abi.md

 # C ABI

-To have Rust represent data and call functions as prescribed in the C ABI, we have a number of tools.
-First off, we have `extern "C" fn` to define Rust functions that can be called using the C calling convention, and can therefore be used from C:
+To have Rust represent data and call and expose functions as prescribed in the C ABI, we have a number of tools.

 ```rust
 #[no_mangle]